If all you have is a spreadsheet, you’ll be forced to think in rows and columns.

 Past idea boards offer frameworks and blueprints for future projects.
 They are records of organizational thinking and preferred ideation techniques.

-Archiving past idea boards helps learning and development for new employees, creating self-serve assets without any additional effort.
-A virtual idea board is also easy to share within the organization.
+Archiving past idea boards supports learning and development for new employees, creating self-serve assets without any additional effort.

-Here’s how you can get started with an idea board
+Here’s how you can get started with an idea board.

 How to Make an Idea Board?